 Why would Luke, inspired by the Holy Spirit, write about observing an abolished Feast from the abolished Law of Moses, decades after Jesus died and ascended?

-The only logical reason that the Holy Spirit had Luke write it down is because it is not abolished.
-And because Luke, Paul and their associates had observed it and those reading this letter would understand exactly when this took place because they also had observed and kept this Feast of the LORD.
+The only logical reason that the Holy Spirit had Luke write it down is because it’s not abolished.
+Because Luke knew this was a current and valid Feast to observe knew those that read this letter would understand exactly when this took place because they also had observed and kept this Feast of the LORD.

 What does the text say?